-7. Sections should be set up to allow riders to complete a section in less than one minute.
+Sections should be set up to allow riders to complete a section in less than one minute.

-8. Club Directors and/or their representatives should ride the sections to ensure the suitability of the section for each class.
-No one, including the Club Director, is allowed to ride the line for the class in which they will compete.
-No competitor is permitted to pre-ride any section unless directed to do so by the Club Director to ensure the suitability of that section for a class other than their own.
-Club Directors should pay special attention to the effects of changing weather on each section and plan for possible route changes.
+The Sporting Steward and/or their representatives should ride the sections to ensure the suitability of the section for each class.
+No one is allowed to ride the line for the class in which they will compete.
+No competitor is permitted to pre-ride any section unless directed to do so to ensure the suitability of that section for a class other than their own.
+Setup members and the Sporting Steward should pay special attention to the effects of changing weather on each section and plan for possible route changes.

-9. Sections are considered closed before the start of the event.
+Sections are considered closed before the start of the event.
 Walking the sections is permitted the morning of the event.

-10. The Club Director or Risk Manager will determine if deterioration from weather or other causes will render a section or parts of the loop dangerous and have the authority to close the section or part of the loop.
+The Sporting Steward or a delegate will determine if deterioration from weather or other causes will render a section or parts of the loop dangerous and have the authority to close the section or part of the loop.
+Efforts should be made to make this determination prior to the start of the event.
 In the case where some of the riders have already ridden a section before it has been closed, scores for those rides will be deleted from the scorecard and should not be counted from the final score.

-7.0 Scoring
+Scoring

-1. FTA event scoring will follow the AMA/NATC rules, page 7, listed under Section 6: “Scoring”. with the following exceptions:
+FTA event scoring will follow the AMA/NATC rules, page 7, listed under Section 6: “Scoring” with the following exceptions:

-a. sections will not be timed
+Sections will not be timed

-b. protests will be handled by the FTA
+Protests will be handled by the FTA

-c. no observers will be present if peer scoring
+No observers will be present if peer scoring

-2. The FTA executive board will decide prior to the start of the championship series whether observers or peer scoring will be used.
-The Fun in the Sun event will be run with observers.
+The FTA executive board will decide prior to the start of the championship series whether observers or peer scoring will be used.
+The FTA executive board will determine how the Fun in the Sun event will be run and if it will be part of the FTA series.

-3. When peer scoring is used, riders are not allowed to mark their own scorecard.
-The scorer must sign the riders’ card once all sections are completed.
+When peer scoring is used, riders are not allowed to mark their own scorecard.
+The scorer must tally the points and sign the riders’ card once all sections are completed.
 All riders in a class should ride the first loop together to ensure all are riding the intended line.
-After the first loop is complete, larger classes may break into smaller groups of no less than three.
-No group can consist of only junior (17 and under) riders without prior approval by the Club Director.
-No rider may ride a section before the rest of their group arrives.
+After the first loop is complete, larger classes may break into smaller groups.
+No group can consist of only junior (17 and under) riders without prior approval by the Trials Master and FTA President or Vice President.
+No rider may ride a section before other members of their group arrives.

+Any rider not following these rules will receive a DNF for the day.
+These rules are not enforced if a class has less than 2 riders for the day.

-4. If a rider brushes against a tree, rock, or other terrain object with an elbow, handlebar, etc., and the contact does not noticeably aid the progress of the bike, it should not be considered a dab.
+If a rider brushes against a tree, rock, or other terrain object with an elbow, handlebar, etc., and the contact does not noticeably aid the progress of the bike, it should not be considered a dab.
+Tree dabs, shoulder dabs, leaning and other times when a part of the motorcycle or rider are noticeably providing support other than the rubber of the tires or the bottom of the skid plate will be considered a dab.

-5. Once the rider has completed the event, they should turn their card in as soon as possible.
+Once the rider has completed the event, they should tally their scores and turn their card in as soon as possible.

-6. Other site specific rules may be indicated at the riders meeting.
+Other site specific rules may be indicated at the riders meeting.